Diyi2020/Diyi2020.github.io/_pages/about.md

 2. Block Encoding for many body system

+3. DFT for TBG

 4. Superconvergence

-Moreover, I start to work on High Performance Computing very very recently:

-3. DFT for TBG

 I am interested in holding __Quantum Error Correction Seminar__ in the near future.
 The goal is to discuss connections between code, algebra and control.
+Besides QEC, I am also interested in hosting undergraduate directed reading on __Quantum Field Theory__, __Stochastic Analysis__ or __Spectral Theory__.